postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-power-automate.md

 You can configure Microsoft Power Automate with Postman to monitor run results, view team and collection-specific activity feeds, back up your Postman Collections, and use a Microsoft Power Automate Webhook URL.

-## Configuring Microsoft Power Automate Integration
+## Configuring Microsoft Power Automate integration

 1. Select **[Home](https://go.postman.co/home)**.